 Thanks Ffyon and good luck with your project!

-In addition to supporting Ffyon, the Lucky Jim Award has also been able to recognise Chris Lewis and Diggory North.
-Interviews with these recipients will follow shortly!
+In addition to supporting Ffyon, the Lucky Jim Award has also been able to recognise Chri Lewis and Diggory North.
+An interview with Chris can be found here.

 For more on the BMC Frostbite Advisory Service take a look at this.

 The Birmingham Medical Research Expeditionary Society (BMRES) and the British Mountain Medicine Society (BMMS) have joined forces to organise the 2021 Altitude Research Conference.
 The face-to-face event will take place in Birmingham on the 11th September.
 Speakers will include Peter Bartsch, Jo Bradwell and Chris Imray.
 There will also be presentations from members of the UK's leading research groups as well as ample opportunity for researchers, young and old, to present posters and short talks about their work.